SolarLune/tetra3d/readme.md

 If you want to support development, feel free to check out my [itch.io](https://solarlune.itch.io/masterplan) / [Steam](https://store.steampowered.com/app/1269310/MasterPlan/) / [Patreon](https://www.patreon.com/SolarLune).
 I also have a [Discord server here](https://discord.gg/cepcpfV).
 Thanks~!
 ## What is Tetra3D?

-Tetra3D is a 3D software renderer written in Go by means of [Ebiten](https://ebiten.org/), primarily for video games.
+Tetra3D is a 3D hybrid software / hardware renderer written in Go by means of [Ebiten](https://ebiten.org/), primarily for video games.
 Compared to a professional 3D rendering system like OpenGL or Vulkan, it's slow and buggy, but _it's also janky_, and I love it for that.
-Tetra3D uses the GPU a bit for rendering the depth texture, though this can be turned off for a performance increase in exchange for no inter-object depth testing.
+Tetra3D is largely implemented in software, but uses the GPU a bit for rendering triangles and for depth testing.
+Depth testing can be turned off for a performance increase in exchange for no inter-object intersection.

 It evokes a similar feeling to primitive 3D game consoles like the PS1, N64, or DS.
 Being that a software renderer is not _nearly_ fast enough for big, modern 3D titles, the best you're going to get out of Tetra is drawing some 3D elements for your primarily 2D Ebiten game, or a relatively rudimentary fully 3D game (_maybe_ something on the level of a PS1 or N64 game would be possible).
 That said, limitation breeds creativity, and I am intrigued at the thought of what people could make with Tetra.